clarenceb/vscode-copilot-demo/TASKS.md

 ## Tasks to be completed by the Tester Persona

-### TASK TESTER-1: Add a new test case to verify that the current todo counter is updated when a new TODO item is added
+### TASK-TESTER-1: Add a new test case to verify that the current todo counter is updated when a new TODO item is added

 **Starting code**: